Why Telecommuting Might Not Make Sense

 Telecommuting offers some distinct advantages for employers:

-- With a big push for California employers to reduce emissions, telecommuting makes real sense from an ecological standpoint.
+• With a big push for California employers to reduce emissions, telecommuting makes real sense from an ecological standpoint.
 Every employee working from home means less pollution in the air.
-In fact last year a study from the Consumer Electronics Association found that telecommuting saves enough energy to power 1 million homes in the United States for an entire year!

 While these benefits can have a dramatic impact on your bottom line, there are some challenges your business must consider: